snewell4/simpleth/docs/source/HelloWorld4.rst

 :Purpose:  Adding more functionality to the contract saying hello.

-:Notes:  Uses a transaction to set the greeting and a function to return the greeting.
-This contract includes emitting an event to the log about setting the greeting.
+:Notes:  The constructor sets an initial greeting.
+Uses a transaction to set the greeting and a function to return the greeting.
+Emit an event when constructed and another when the greeting is set.

 :Author:  Stephen Newell